Channel 21 (Germany): History

 Channel 21, as reported by media news site DWDL.de in May 2012, planned to restructure, aiming to make the company economically viable.
-It was decided to fire almost the entire workforce as of August 31, 2012.
+It was decided to fire almost the entire workforce as of 31 August 2012.
 As of September 2012, the station had only 15 employees.
 The restructuring took place as a result of the critical financial year in which Channel 21 lost many of its suppliers, including Wollpfannen, a cookware manufacturer, which was one of the few major suppliers of the shopping channel and now supplies QVC, a competitor.

-Channel 21 still sells goods under the "Maxx" brand and does not sell any more broadly known brands.
+Channel 21 sold goods under the "Maxx" brand and did not sell any more broadly known brands.

-Channel 21 has been broadcasting in 16:9 format since 31 October 2012.
+Channel 21 had been broadcasting in 16:9 format from 31 October 2012 until its closure on 31 May 2026.
 On-air design and studio were changed at the same time.

 Broadcasting in HDTV started via Astra 1L on 30 January 2016.
-The resolution is 1440x1080.
+The resolution was 1440x1080.

+On 23 March 2026, the Hanover District Court ordered provisional insolvency administration.

+On 27 May 2026, it was announced that the station would cease broadcasting at the end of the month, on 31 May 2026.

+The last live product presentation concluded with the sale of the remaining stock on 31 May 2026, at 4:43 p.m.
+Until 5:00 p.m., a small group of presenters and team members were given the opportunity to speak briefly, expressing their deep connection to the station and the team.
+At 6:00 p.m., the approximately one-hour live farewell broadcast began, during which the entire team gathered in the studio and bid farewell to the audience with emotional moments and conversations.